siddhartha-gadgil/DeptWeb/_events/2021-07-30-farewell-gadadhar-misra.md

 ---
 title: Farewell Symposium for Prof. Gadadhar Misra
 ---
-We cordially invite you to the symposium for the superannuation of Professor Gadadhar Misra (IISc Bangalore).
+We cordially invite you to the symposium commemorating the superannuation of Professor Gadadhar Misra (IISc Bangalore).
 The (online) symposium is organised by Profs.
 Subrata Shyam Roy and Shibanand Biswas of IISER, Kolkata.

 The programme schedule for the symposium is as follows: